 Does Homeowner’s Insurance Cover Doors?

 Homeowners almost always pay for doors out-of-pocket.
-If you buy a door that’s capable of rotting in the first place, you refuse to maintain it, and water can penetrate it, you have a responsibility to go out and get a new one.
+If you buy a door capable of rotting in the first place, you refuse to maintain it, and water can penetrate it, you have a responsibility to go out and get a new one.
 Even a $10,000 replacement would be cheaper than letting your home receive more water damage.
 Having a rotten door is like not having a door at all.

 Where Can I Find the Best Doors?